ignatiusmb/mauss.dev/workspace/content/routes/posts/css-framework-is-wasteful/+article.md

 tags: [coding, css, framework]
 ---

 I'm not here to argue or shame anyone, this is just my thoughts and what I see from my experiences.
-If there's anything you think is missing or feel should be here, please understand that it was specifically done to spite you personally<sub>/s</sub>
+If there's anything you think is missing or feel should be here, please understand that it was specifically done to spite you personally `/s`

 There's a lot of definitions on what is actually *wasteful* means, here's what Google says on their translator